 Butter infused with marijuana is an old recipe that many have enjoyed.
 Cannabutter can be used to make cookies, brownies, pasta sauce, and many other recipes as well as eaten by itself.
 Eating cannabutter eliminates the need to smoke one’s medicine.

 Use organic butter and make your medicine even healthier.
 I prefer to clarify my butter making ghee.
 It’s easy and quick to make.
 Simply heat melted butter slowly to a boil, watching for the milk solids to separate from the clarified butter.
 When the two layers separate, spoon off the foamy solids and save the clear yellow liquid.
 Ghee is ideal for anyone lactose intolerant.
-Ghee has a much longer shelf life compared to butter.
+Ghee has a longer shelf life than butter.

 Making cannabutter is a good way to use trim, leaves, and even small stems, material that is otherwise unacceptable for smoking.
 Dried flowers are ideal but much more expensive.
 Kief or hash would be best of all.
 Use the strain(s) you’re most familiar with and enjoy the most.

 There are 2 steps to making cannabutter: preparing the cannabis and heating it with the butter or ghee.
 Because most of the cannabinoids like THC and CBD are inactive in the plant material, you have to convert the inactive form to the active form, a process call decarboxylization.
 THC-A is converted to THC and CBD-A to CBD when the dried plant material is heated.
 For the maximum THC heat it to 245° F for 45-60 minutes and for CBD 245° F for 60-90 minutes.
 Heat the cannabis in a covered pyrex casserole pan.
 When properly decarboxylated, the cannabis will be darker, dry, and crumble easily.
-Your kitchen will smell.
+Your kitchen will smell so plan accordingly.

 How much to use, that is the question.
 It depends on the quality of the cannabis you use and how strong you want the result to be.
 I say err on the side of prudence and use a lot of cannabis.